dandelatorre/dan-web/README.md

 # dan-web
 personal web repos

-This reposittoy is free of use and must follow the license according to what ever stated as open source and must give credits to me, and to those
+This repository is free of use and must follow the license according to what ever stated as open source and must give credits to me, and to those